 It was a sneak preview, since it’ll take some time before full-resolution frames are beamed back depending on other priorities.

 The full video “will just be exquisite,” said Michael Malin, the chief scientist of the instrument.

 NASA celebrated the precision landing of a rover on Mars and marveled over the mission’s flurry of photographs _ grainy, black-and-white images of Martian gravel, a mountain at sunset and, most exciting of all, the spacecraft’s white-knuckle plunge through the red planet’s atmosphere.

-Curiosity, a roving laboratory the size of a compact car, landed right on target late Sunday night after an eight-month, 352-million-mile journey.
-It parked its six wheels about four miles from its ultimate science destination _ Mount Sharp rising from the floor of Gale Crater near the equator.
+Curiosity, a roving laboratory the size of a compact car, landed right on target late Sunday after an eight-month, 352-million-mile journey.
+It parked its six wheels about four miles from its ultimate science destination _ Mount Sharp, rising from the floor of Gale Crater near the equator.

-Extraordinary efforts were needed for the landing because the rover weighs one ton, and the thin Martian atmosphere offers little friction to slow a spacecraft down.
+Extraordinary efforts were needed for the landing because the rover weighs one ton, and the thin Martian atmosphere offers little friction to slow down a spacecraft.
 Curiosity had to go from 13,000 mph to zero in seven minutes, unfurling a parachute, then firing rockets to brake.
 In a Hollywood-style finish, cables delicately lowered it to the ground at 2 mph.